shomari-ia/gqd-dissertation/README.md

 count, energies). `scripts/build_run_log.sh` assembles both into the table.

 Hand annotations go in `run_notes.tsv`, joined on `run_id`.
-Rebuilding the log therefore never destroys anything you wrote.
+Rebuilding the log therefore never destroys anything one writes.

 Failed and superseded runs stay in the log permanently, with the reason recorded.
 A clean log with no failures in it is not evidence of good work; it is evidence of a deleted history.

-## Quality-control gates
+## Quality-Control Gates

 `scripts/verify_gaussian.sh` is the gate between stages.
 It exits non-zero on abnormal termination, an incomplete optimization, or any imaginary frequency,